neuroo/json-ast/readme.md

 Current modification include:
 * Creation of a `Document` root node
 * Support for inline comments
+* Include visitor pattern to visit the AST

 ## Features
 The JSON parser accepts a superset of the JSON language, which includes inline comments: